FriederikeBock/ALICEPCGtutorial/Cocktail/cocktail.md

 #### **To summarize:**

 1. Create list for given center of mass energy \(if not yet defined\)
-2. Load input spectra \(TH1D, TGraphErrors or TGraphAsymmerrors\) with separate spectra for statistical and systematic uncertainties
+2. Load input spectra \(TH1D, TGraphErrors or TGraphAsymmErrors\) with separate spectra for statistical and systematic uncertainties
 3. Convert spectra to invariant yield per inelastic event and afterwards to dN/dydpT
 4. Apply correct naming scheme using the arrays fParticle\[\] and fMethod\[\]
 5. Add spectra to the list